DisCoTec/discotec.github.io/2020/presenters.md

     ![Client](screenshots/dock.png){:height="75%" width="75%"}

 2. The `Q&A` panel pops up.
-This panel organises questions in three tabs: `Open`, `Answered` and `Dismissed`. `Open` lists the questions that have not yet been answered; these are visible **only** to the session chair and speaker.
+This panel organises questions in three tabs: `Open`, `Answered` and `Dismissed`. `Open` lists the questions that have not been answered yet; these are visible **only** to the session chair and speaker.
 The `Answered` tab shows the questions that have already been answered, whereas dismissed questions can be found in the `Dismissed` tab.

     ![Q&A](screenshots/q_and_a_presenter_dialog.png){:height="50%" width="50%"}